Hun Sen Prosaut High School Water Project – Cambodia

 The remaining funds will be provided by reserve funds from the school’s flower festival last May, and by donations from the community.
 The school is excited for the prospect of the remaining funds being provided by Water Charity because more fundraising at the school and in the community would mean several more years of insufficient water for the students and staff.

-Construction will begin immediately, and time for completion is estimated to be 3 months.
+Construction will begin immediately, and the time for completion is estimated to be 3 months.

 2,016 people will benefit from the project.